Ormiston College: Facilities

-Ormiston College has a range of quality student facilities, including the brand new Admin Building, which cost $7 million to build, the Lingo Lin Performing Arts Theatre (including a theatre, drama studio, and music rooms), the Somerset Sports Centre and the Marsson Aquatic Centre, a science centre (including physics, biology, and chemistry laboratories), nine computer laboratories, and a Library Resource Centre.The new Centre of Learning and innovation had a budget of $10~15 million to construct.
+Ormiston College has a range of quality student facilities including the Lingo Lin Performing Arts Theatre (which houses a theatre, drama studio, and music rooms), the Somerset Sports Centre, an Athletics Precinct, an Aquatic Centre, a science centre (with physics, biology, and chemistry laboratories), and the Centre for Learning & Innovation.
+The College was awarded as the winner of the 2021 Australian Library and Information Association's Library Design Award.